Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Note that you can select and bracket the "Codes to the left ..." code with any paired formatting codes using the Styles Editor's own Format menu, such as italics or a new font.
 You can also add an Indent or Tab code at the beginning of the string of codes.

-Create a style using a macro
+Example 3 - Create a style using a macro (Advanced users)

 Here is a Character style (i.e., one that applies formatting from the current cursor location onward) that a user requested on WordPerfect Universe.
 It can be used to deploy a custom style on multiple machines, or just apply a custom style when needed by assigning it to a toolbar, menu, or keystroke.
 (To copy macro code here into WordPerfect, see CopyCode.html.)

-Notes
+Notes and tips

 Since WordPerfect 9 was released, you cannot record a style, you have to code it manually.
-I cheated: I used WP8 to record things and then edited the results.

-The macro code below creates a style -- named here "SampleStyle" -- that applies Arial Black 10-point font, underlining, and red coloring to all text following the cursor location.
+The macro code below creates a style — named here "SampleStyle" — that applies Arial Black 10-point font, underlining, and red coloring to all text following the cursor location.
 It also creates the style in the current document only.
 You will want to change these parameters in your own macro.
 The items to change are indicated in dark red.

 If you want the user to see what's going on in the document, you can force Reveal Codes "on" by using the RevealCodes(On!) command just above the rest of the commands below.